 Managing Indoor Allergens

-The first step toward managing indoor allergens is:
+The steps toward managing indoor allergens are:

 Allergen Avoidance: Avoidance of offending triggers, whether allergens or irritants, is a critical first step in the management of many diseases.